taskcluster/taskcluster-lib-pulse/README.md

 });
 ```

-# PulseQueue
+# PulseConsumer

-A PulseQueue declares a queue and listens for messages on that
+A PulseConsumer declares a queue and listens for messages on that
 queue, invoking a callback for each messages.

-Construct a PulseQueue with the async `consume` function:
+Construct a PulseConsumer with the async `consume` function:

 ```javascript
 let pq = await pulse.consume({